-Create your dream golf course... but throw some bumpers and rings of fire in for good measure
+Create your dream golf course... throw some bumpers and rings of fire in for good measure

-From the get go, you have good control of customising the initial terrain you’ll start off with.
+From the get go, you have good control of customising the terrain you’ll start off with.
 You can generate maps and tweak sliders for different levels of water, hills, foliage and more.
-You really can modify the terrain to whatever you want, and there’s additionally an option to set custom seeds.
-I’ve tended to put the hills and water to a minimum just so I can modify this myself when getting into the game, as raising and lowering the ground comes at no charge (unless you turn the setting on).
+You can modify the terrain however you want, and there’s additionally an option to set custom seeds.
+I’ve tended to put the hills and water to a minimum just so I can modify this myself when getting into the game, as raising and lowering the ground comes at no charge by default.

-An important mechanic in the game to manage is the eternal fight against weeds that spawn on your course.
+An important mechanic in the game is the eternal fight against weeds that spawn on your course.
 Even though they look quite pretty in my opinion, these purple weeds can spawn anywhere on the map and cause your golfers moods to go down.
-There are options to turn the number of weeds that spawn up or down, but on normal weed difficulty I never really had any trouble with them.
-This, along with the building of hubs that deploy drones to maintain your course, are the only real elements of groundskeeping rather than course designing that appear in the game, both of which are very simple and uninvolved.
+On normal weed difficulty I never really had any trouble with them, but you can change their spawn rate.
+This, along with the building of hubs that deploy drones to maintain your course, are the only real elements of grounds-keeping rather than course designing that appear, both of which are very simple and uninvolved.